-Under 34 CFR 75.105(c)(2)(i), we award up to an additional 5 points to an application, depending on how well the application meets Competitive Preference Priority 1, and an additional 5 points to an application that meets Competitive Preference Priority 2.
+Within this absolute priority, we give competitive preference to applications that address the following priorities.
+Under 34 CFR 75.105(c)(2)(i), we award an additional 3 points to an application that meets Competitive Preference Priority 1, and an additional 2 points to an application that meets Competitive Preference 2.
+The maximum amount of competitive preference priority points an application can receive under this competition is 5.
 Applicants should indicate in the abstract which, if any, competitive preference priorities are addressed.

 These priorities are:

-Competitive Preference Priority 1 (0 to 5 points).
+Competitive Preference Priority 1--Applications from New Potential Grantees (0 or 3 points).